St Mary the Virgin, St Mary in the Marsh

 The Haywardians choir meets every Friday evening in the church for choir practice.
 The choir, which boasts members from all over South East Kent, joins us in our worship on special occasions and also gives one or two concerts each year in the church.

-organise and run a series of music concerts in the summer ranging from jazz to classical, choral, small chamber groups and solo recitals.
+The Haywardians organise occasional music concerts in the summer ranging from jazz to classical, choral, small chamber groups and solo recitals.
 These concerts attract audiences from all over Kent and East Sussex.

 The St Mary in the Marsh Project Fund, a local charity raising funds for a new community hall, regularly uses the church for fundraising events such as coffee mornings, art and craft sales and exhibitions and for its annual meeting.